 NOAA’s Office for Coastal Management works to be a unifying force in promoting community resilience.
 The office provides unbiased data, planning tools, and opportunities for communities to come together and work smarter by working together.
 In particular, the National Estuarine Research Reserves System provides science-based information and training to help communities becomes actively involved in coastal conservation and help them become more resilient.
 Through Teachers On The Estuary programs, educators become involved in field research that brings science to life and shows them how to access reserve-based research and monitoring data for their classrooms.

 The Office of Education provides scholarships and collaborates with universities to prepare the brightest minds from diverse backgrounds in NOAA mission fields.
-The Educational Partnership Program with Minority Serving Institutions works to increase the number of students from underrepresented communities who are trained and graduate with degrees in Science, Technology, Engineering, and Math fields directly related to NOAA’s mission.
+The José E. Serrano Educational Partnership Program with Minority Serving Institutions works to increase the number of students from underrepresented communities who are trained and graduate with undergraduate and graduate degrees in STEM, policy and natural resource management fields that are aligned with NOAA’s mission.
 The Ernest F. Hollings Scholarship Program provides successful undergraduate applicants with tuition assistance, a paid summer internship at a NOAA facility, and a NOAA mentor.

 The Office of Education offers competitive grants and establishes partnerships to integrate NOAA science into learning that takes place inside and outside of the classroom.
 NOAA’s Environmental Literacy Program includes the Environmental Literacy Grants competition — the longest standing and most comprehensive national funding opportunity focused on environmental literacy.
 Additionally, the office promotes environmental literacy and increased awareness of NOAA through the education web portal, and through the Outreach Center which provides assistance with event guidance, planning, and material support.
 The office also helps coordinate educational activities across NOAA and with external partners to ensure that these efforts are effective and are being continually improved.

-Since 1972, the Office of National Marine Sanctuaries has been federally mandated to promote environmental education for a network of underwater parks, including 13 national marine sanctuaries and Papahānaumokuākea and Rose Atoll marine national monuments.
-Through hands-on activities, workshops, classroom curricula, exhibits and innovative technology the National Marine Sanctuary System reaches over 39 million people a year with messages about national marine sanctuaries and ocean conservation.
+Since 1972, the Office of National Marine Sanctuaries has been federally mandated to promote environmental education for a network of underwater parks, including 15 national marine sanctuaries and Papahānaumokuākea and Rose Atoll marine national monuments.
+Through hands-on activities, virtual programs, classroom curricula, exhibits and innovative technology the National Marine Sanctuary System reaches people with messages about national marine sanctuaries, ocean conservation and stewardship.
 Additionally, the office manages NOAA’s Dr. Nancy Foster Scholarship Program which recognizes outstanding scholarship and encourages independent graduate level research – particularly by female and minority students — in NOAA mission-related sciences of oceanography, marine biology, and maritime archaeology.

-Warning Coordination Meteorologists and Service Coordination Hydrologists serve as the National Weather Service’s primary liaisons for interacting with the public across the network of 122 Forecast Offices, 21 Central Weather Service Units, 13 River Forecast Centers, and nine National Centers.
+Warning Coordination Meteorologists, Service Coordination Hydrologists and many field meteorologists and hydrologists serve as the National Weather Service’s primary liaisons for interacting with the public across the network of 122 Forecast Offices, 21 Center Weather Service Units, 13 River Forecast Centers, and nine National Centers.
 Utilizing a mix of formal and informal education and outreach, Weather Service staff engage local communities so that individuals can learn about and prepare for extreme water and weather events.
 The meteorologists and hydrologists also interface with emergency management organizations and Weather Ready Ambassadors – external organizations that are committed to creating societal response – in order to achieve an integrated response to environmental hazards.